bbresearcher/ZK/tutorial/zokrates.md

 This tutorial is a really basic introduction to ZK-Proofs<br>
 In our example project we will create a zokrates function to verify the proof, and also write a `Foundry` test in order to test the resulting proof.
 ## First create the off-chain verfying code
-In our very basic example we will create two inputs, the first one must be exactly double the second one.
+In our very basic example we will create two inputs, the first one must be exactly double the second one.<br><br>
 **Steps to follow along**<br>
 1. Create a directory **mkdir zk_demo**.
 2. **forge init --no-git** to initialize the `Foundry` structure.